-The gravel pit shown below was on the south side of Fifth
+The pit shown below is on the south side of Fifth

-north Fifth Street pit was not as wide and deep as
+like the Lincoln Trails Park.
+This north pit is not as wide and deep as

 the south pit.
-Generations of local teens, including my friends and I, swam in the south pit
+My teenage friends and I swam in the south pit.
+My

 dad and I used to fish in the north pit.
 Also, when I was a teenager my